Glade Lobelia (Lobelia glandulosa), though not overly common in this area, can be found along the Altamaha River.

 Tag Archives: Altamaha River

 After the Civil War, mounting taxes led to the selling of most of the original lands and by the 1880s when George & Ophelia’s son James took over management of the plantation, Broadfield’s dominance was over.
 Rice was cultivated until 1913, but without slaves to make up a cheap labor force, it was hardly a profitable venture.
 When James died in 1913, his son Gratz established a dairy on the site, which was operated until 1942 by his sisters Miriam and Ophelia Dent.
-When Ophelia died in 1973, she left the house and grounds to the state of Georgia.
+When Ophelia died in 1973, she left the house and grounds to the state of Georgia, who operate it today as a state historic site.
 Unlike most historic homes, Hofwyl House retains the original family antiques and possessions of the Brailsford, Troup and Dent families from five generations.
+It is known today as Hofwyl-Broadfield Plantation.

 Interior Views of Hofwyl House